SamuelBrand1/MonkeypoxUK/README.md

 6. Activate the environment for `MonkeypoxUK` and download the underlying dependencies.
     > pkg> activate . \
     > pkg> instantiate
 7. The script `mpx_inference.jl` covers running the inference methodology.
-The script `mpxv_datawrangling.jl` loads the underlying case data into a two matrix `mpxv_wkly` where rows are weeks and first col is reported MSM cases and second col is reported non-MSM cases.
+The script `mpxv_datawrangling.jl` loads the underlying case data into a two column matrix `mpxv_wkly` where rows are weeks and first column is reported MSM cases and second column is reported non-MSM cases.
 The Monday date for each week is given as a `Vector{Date}` array `wks`.

 ### Latest case projections for the UK
 <figure>